DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 ---

 They moved to **Special Collections**: the quiet room with the light tables that rarely did anything exciting on purpose.
 Jason powered one on.
-The old fluorescents under the glass hummed a single, confident note—the kind that cleared static off thoughts if you let it.
+The old fluorescents under the glass hummed a single, confident note - the kind that cleared static off thoughts if you let it.

 Milo unrolled a giant city plot like a magician revealing a napkin.
 “I’ll log the mill district overlays,” he said.
 “In case the saboteur prefers paper’s company.”

 Lina set up a camera arm and photographed the floor with the brisk intimacy of a cook plating something hot.
 “We leave nothing here but a warmer room.”

-Jason eased a **permit register** into focus—the kind with pencil corrections and coffee ghosts.
+Jason eased a **permit register** into focus - the kind with pencil corrections and coffee ghosts.
 A marginal note had been erased badly decades ago; the smear held shape like a memory that won’t stop insisting.
 He breathed with the light, steady, nonjudgmental.

 Something nudged the edge of his awareness.
 Not pressure.
 Not RAE.
 A decision, elsewhere, choosing to exist.